Fibrocystic breast changes: Pathophysiology

-The exact mechanism of the condition is not fully understood, though it is known to be tied to hormone level fluctuation, the condition usually subsides after menopause and is closely related to the menstrual cycle.
-Post-menopausal under hormone replacement therapy have also reported symptoms of fibrocystic breast changes indicating hormones may play a major role.
+The exact mechanism of the condition is not fully understood, though it is known to be tied to hormone level fluctuation; the condition usually subsides after menopause and is closely related to the menstrual cycle.
+Post-menopausal women under hormone replacement therapy have also reported symptoms of fibrocystic breast changes, indicating hormones may play a major role.

 This condition is an accumulative process, partly caused by the normal hormonal variation during a woman's monthly cycle.
 The most important of these hormones include estrogen, progesterone and prolactin.

 These hormones directly affect the breast tissue by causing cells to grow and multiply.
 Other hormones such as TSH, insulin, growth hormone and growth factors such as TGF-beta exert both direct and indirect effects by amplifying or regulating cell growth.
 Chronic hormonal fluctuations eventually produce small cysts and/or areas of dense or fibrotic tissue over the years.
 By the age of 30, multiple small cysts and breast pain may arise.
 Larger cysts usually do not occur until after the age of 35.
 Over time, presumably driven by aberrant growth signals, such lesions may accumulate epigenetic, genetic and karyotypic changes such as modified expression of hormone receptors and loss of heterozygosity.

 Several variants of fibrocystic breast changes may be distinguished and may vary in cause and genetic predisposition.
 Adenosis involves an abnormal count and density of lobular units, while other lesions appear to mainly arise from ductal epithelial origins.

 There is evidence that iodine deficiency contributes to fibrocystic breast changes by enhancing breast tissue sensitivity to estrogen.

 Diagnosis

 This is an exclusion diagnosis, mostly done based on the clinical presentation after ruling out breast cancer.
 Nipple fluid aspiration can be used as a classification cyst type method (and to some extent improve breast cancer risk prediction) but is rarely used in practice.
-Biopsy or fine needle aspiration are rarely warranted.
+Biopsy or fine-needle aspiration are rarely warranted.

 Fibrocystic breast disease is primarily diagnosed based on the symptoms, clinical breast exam and physical exam.
 During this examination, the doctor looks for unusual breast areas, both visually and manually.
 Also, the lymph nodes located in the axilla and lower neck are examined.
 A complete and accurate medical history is also helpful in the diagnosing process.
 If the patient's medical history and physical exam findings are consistent with normal breast changes, no additional tests are needed; otherwise the patient will be asked to return a few weeks later for reassessment.
 Women may detect lumps in their breasts during self-examination; if this happens it is strongly advised to visit a health professional immediately.